abhiss/symmetrical-octo-waffle/ProjectDocument.md

 We didn't want the camera to be at a fixed location and follow the player.
 We wanted to immerse our players more by having the camera move where they aim, but this provided a challenge as one-to-one camera position + camera offset to the mouse's world position did not yield the desired results, and we wanted to keep the player within the camera at all times.
 Our approach, [CharacterCamera.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Camera/CharacterCamera.cs) allows for a radius of "play" within the player's radius.
 We calculate the normalized direction between the `PlayerPosition` and the `MouseWorldPosition` We get the current distance between these points and multiply the directional vector by this clamped distance, giving us our radius of play and our camera's point position.
 We can then customize this by setting the cameras local position and rotation within the player prefab with ease, the local position will be used as the cameras offset, giving us `CameraPosition = CameraPoint + CameraOffset` With this implementation, if we set the plane's position to the player's position, we can easily have the camera raise and fall with the player.
 Effectively keeping the player within the camera at all times, giving the player a region of "play", and adding that extra layer of immersion.

 ### Aiming
-Since the game is 3D, we wanted to take advantage of unused verticality 2D games normally don't have the luxury of.
+Since the game is 3D, we wanted to take advantage of the verticality 2D games normally don't have the luxury of.
 Depending on the cursors world position the player can aim up and down vertically.
 To visualize the vertical aiming we have two visual aids, the players circular half cursor and the lasersight.
 Within [CharacterShooting.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/cfe0206d7430113f01e44b3a2926e4c01a8503fa/Assets/Scripts/Character/CharacterShooting.cs#L212) We have a height tollerance that enables and disables vertiical aiming.
 This is so when the player is aiming on a flat surface, the game plays as you would expect any other 2D shooter game to play.
 Once this we exceed this flat threshold, vertical aiming takes over.

 The circular cursor serves as a subtle hint of when the player is vertically aiming or not.
 When they're not vertically aiming, the laser guide will go through the center of the cursor, signifying they currently can shoot directly infront of them.
 When vertical aiming is active, the laser guide will go straight to the center of the circular cursor.